-Not all of us are lugging around a bulky camera setup so this move comes as a welcome upgrade.
-The makers of CAMS are introducing on their Kickstarter campaign a pair of smaller camera plates and some new straps to go with them.
-So, if you’re shooting with a mirrorless camera or a compact DSLR and have found that the original version doesn’t fit your gear, they’ve listened to your feedback and compiled them to redesign the system into a more compact and efficient carrying and mounting attachment.
+Not all of us are lugging around a bulky camera setup, so this move comes as a welcome upgrade.
+The makers of CAMS are introducing a pair of smaller camera plates and some new straps to go with them on their Kickstarter campaign.
+So, if you’re shooting with a mirrorless camera or a compact DSLR and have found the original version doesn’t fit your gear, they’ve listened to your feedback and compiled them to redesign the system into a more compact and efficient carrying and mounting attachment.

 The noticeably smaller version of both the Standard and Mini CAMS Camera Plates still include the time-saving features of the original: Arca-Swiss style quick release clamp compatibility, 1/4″-20 hole for monopods and other accessories, and locking quick-disconnect fastener for sling strap attachment.
 The redesign comes with a number of major and useful additional features: a hex key stowage for plate removal in the field, an SD card storage for convenient backup, a center indicator on the Arca-Swiss-style dovetail for precise tripod shooting, a hand strap attachment loop. access to the battery door without removing the plate.
 The sleeker, 12mm-tin package also allows for easy access to the battery compartment for most cameras without removing the plate.

 The Kickstarter project also includes two new straps: the CAMS Minima Strap, a military-grade webbing based strap that can be easily adjusted and folded into a pocket-sized bundle; and the CAMS Pelle Strap, a stylish, full-grain leather sling that comes in two sizes and a simple belt-style adjustment.